-The phrase “sophomore slump” exists for good reason, but Samsung’s second-generation Galaxy Buds bring a novel feature set to the table, making them a compelling buy for any Spotify user.
-That said, just because the Samsung Galaxy Buds Plus are newer doesn’t make them a better choice for everyone.
-Let’s see how the original Galaxy Buds compare to the new kid on the block, and why last year’s Buds may be the better option for some.
+The phrase “sophomore slump” exists for good reason, but Samsung’s second-generation Galaxy Buds brings a novel feature set to the table, making it a compelling buy for any Spotify user.
+That said, just because the Samsung Galaxy Buds Plus is newer doesn’t make it a better choice for everyone.
+Let’s see how the original Galaxy Buds compares to the new kid on the block, and why last year’s Buds may be the better option for some.

 Listeners should use the various ear tips to find a proper fit.